Audi S4 Avant estate review

 It’s a bit of a letdown, then, to find that the steering is rather uncommunicative.
 Turning it gets results, but doesn’t reward or inform you as to how close to the limit you’re getting.
 Fortunately, the limits of grip are so high this is unlikely to become a safety issue, but the S4 would inspire greater confidence if the steering offered a little more feel.

 However, it doesn’t do anything to help you feel more engaged in the process and the S4 falls short on driver appeal in comparison to its BMW rival.
 However, this feeling of being slightly removed from the action also has the effect of making the S4 quite a relaxing car to drive – it could be argued that the S4’s forte is actually in being an ultra-high-speed family cruiser.
+The car is still capable of slingshotting out of corners, however, thanks to an electronic sports differential.

 With a Drive Select system through which chassis and steering settings can be chosen, the S4 is at its most responsive on the sportiest settings, yet in Comfort mode you don’t lose any of the power and traveling on fast roads is a comfortable experience.